 - When the baby breached.

 Weigh all the pros and cons accordingly.
 You should also consult your doctor or gynecologist for further advice on which birthing option is most suitable for you.
+“Safety certainly matters and women should discuss their intentions and expectations with their health care providers,” Elizabeth Aura McClintock Ph.D. notes.
 It’s also recommended that you have skin to skin contact with your baby directly after birth.
 Wish you the best of luck on your birthing journey!